Shippable/docs/sources/platform/tutorial/workflow/create-jira-issues.md

 ##Instructions

-You can create Jira issues for [runCI](/platform/workflow/job/runci) and [runSh](/platform/workflow/job/runsh) jobs by following the steps below:
+You can create Jira issues for CI and assembly line jobs by following the steps below:

 * Complete the **Setup** step before following rest of the instructions below.